RobisonTorres/SQL_Server/README.md

 ## SQL Server

-### This repository is a collection of some basic but usefull functions of SQL Server.
+### This repository is a collection of some useful functions of SQL Server.

 ### Overview

-It includes all the lessons that I had in SQL from [w3schools](https://www.w3schools.com/), each function accompanied with instructions for a quick review.
-Additionally, the repository has the database that I used to fallow the lessons.
+It includes all the lessons that I had in SQL from [w3schools](https://www.w3schools.com/), each function accompanied with instructions and notes for a quick review.
+Additionally, the repository has the database that I used to fallow these lessons.

 ### Here are some SQL Commands covered: